 What Went Right

 Head coach Tracy Sanders more than doubled last season’s win total and had a pretty solid start to her tenure at SUU.
-Transfers Harley Hansen and Jessica Chatman stepped up nicely and returning guards Rebecca Cardenas and Bre Reid had the best seasons of their careers.
+Transfers Harley Hansen and Jessica Chatman stepped up nicely, while returning guards Rebecca Cardenas and Bre Reid had the best seasons of their respective careers.

-The assists were down for Cardenas (from 105 last season to 89 this season), but her points per game are up (10.8 this season compared to 8.4 last year).
+The assists were down for Cardenas (from 105 last season to 89 this season), but her points per game went up (10.8 this season compared to 8.4 last year).
 She started to come into her own as a primary scoring option and took 50 more three-pointers this season than last season.
-Cardenas made a nice stride forward.
+Cardenas made a nice stride forward, as she has the last two seasons.

 SUU played well at home for the most part.
 A 6-8 record at home for a team that at times felt heavily overmatched is a nice accomplishment to hang their hat on.